mendix/docs/content/best-practices/architecture/integration/process-integration.md

 The event manager makes sure that messages are not lost and that processes are not halfway finished.
 It can raise alarms when a phase is missing, something goes wrong, or a process takes too long to finish.
 The result of the alarm could be to notify the correct app in the chain, or to send a message to a dashboard for monitoring the process.

-Dashboards and/or track-and-trace solutions are usually built separately using services to retrieve the status or alarms.
-This makes them independent and allows for more than one-purpose views (for example, internal dashboard, external track-and-trace).
+Dashboards and/or track & trace solutions are usually built separately using services to retrieve the status or alarms.
+This makes them independent and allows for more than one-purpose views (for example, internal dashboard, external track & trace).

 The event manager solution is typically used when the following factors are true: